Alcatraz

 Alcatraz began taking human life.
 During 1857, while a crew was

-excavating along the roadway between the wharf and the guard-house,
+excavating along the roadway between the wharf and the guard-house, a

 7,000 cubic-yard rock landslide buried a team of laborers: Daniel

-Pewter, age 50, of Ireland and Jacob Unger, 25, of Germany were
+Pewter, age 50, of Ireland and Jacob Unger, 25, of Germany were the

 first known deaths on Alcatraz.
-On a cold December day in 1859,
+On a cold December day in 1859, the

 Third Artillery arrived on Alcatraz with a group of eleven anonymous

-soldiers of Company H---the first prisoners to be incarcerated in
+soldiers of Company H---the first prisoners to be incarcerated in irons

-in the basement cellroom of the guardhouse for crimes not recorded
+in the basement cellroom of the guardhouse for crimes not recorded in

 the army files.
 Alcatraz was now a fully operational fortress and